Will be happy to host Modi: Pakistan re-offers talks to India

 The spokesman, when asked to provide information about the defense equipment that Russia had agreed to provide to Pakistan, did not give any details.

-The spokesman said during the recent visit of the Russian foreign minister, both the countries reaffirmed their commitment to enhance cooperation in a range of areas including in the fields of counter-terrorism, defense training and defense equipment.
+Commenting on the recent visit of the Russian Foreign Minister Sergey Lavrov, who had told the media about Moscow’s decision to provide defense equipment to Pakistan, the spokesman responded, “During the recent visit of the Russian foreign minister, both the countries reaffirmed their commitment to enhance cooperation in a range of areas including in the fields of counter-terrorism, defense training and defense equipment”.

+Pakistan, he said, desires a long-term, multi-dimensional and strategic partnership with Russia.

 “We have close cooperation with Russia in a number of fields including trade, industrialization, defence and security, and energy and infrastructure development”, he added.